Ratstail91/Toy/docs/spec.md

 ## Types

-Variable names in Toy may have a type.
+Variables in Toy may have a type.
 These types are:

-* null - no value assigned
+* null - no value assigned (cannot be specified as a type, only a value)
 * boolean - either `true` or `false`
-* integer - any whole number
+* integer - any whole number (limits are implementation dependant)
-* float - any floating point number
+* float - any floating point number (limits are implementation dependant)
 * string - a string of characters enclosed in double quotation marks
 * array - a collection of 0-indexed variables
 * dictionary - a collection of indexable key-value pairs